surniaulula/wpsso-rrssb/readme.txt

 <h3>WPSSO RRSSB Premium Features</h3>

-* Custom titles and text in the Document SSO metabox for:
+* Custom share title and description text in the Document SSO metabox for:

 	* Email
 	* LinkedIn